Capitão Fausto

 Capitão Fausto are a Portuguese rock band from Lisbon, formed in 2009.
 The band currently consists of Tomás Wallenstein (vocals, guitar, keyboards), Manuel Palha (guitar, keyboards), Domingos Coimbra (bass) and Salvador Seabra (drums).
 Francisco Ferreira was the main keyboard player until 2024.

 There are several stories as to why the band is named "Capitão Fausto", but no version has been officially confirmed.
 Their albums Capitão Fausto Têm os Dias Contados (2016) and A Invenção do Dia Claro (2019) reached number one on the Portuguese album charts.

+The band participated in a benefit concert in May 2026 to support the victims of Storm Kristin, which devastated the central region of Portugal.